jayram005/cc-bc-sc-treat-basket-platform/frontend/README.md

 ## Step 2 -  Clone the code using the below commands and install dependencies

+Repository URL for this project: [https://github.com/jayram005/cc-bc-sc-treat-basket-platform]

-Clone this repository using the below command `git clone -b master [git@github.com:shubhadaathorat/bc-cc-brewery-web.git]` copy the git URL from the repo if the repository name is different
+Clone this repository using the below command `git clone -b master [git@github.com:jayram005/cc-bc-sc-treat-basket-platform.git]` copy the git URL from the repo if the repository name is different

-Important step - Open the terminal on your machine and navigate to the root folder of the project using `cd path_to_project_root_folder`
+Important step - Open the terminal on your machine and navigate to the root folder of the project using `cd <path_to_project_root_folder>/frontend`

 Run `npm install` to install all the project dependencies.